 - Apply SPF50+, broad-spectrum, water-resistant lip balm or zinc cream to protect your lips.

 Wherever practical, consider taking rest breaks indoors or in the shade, especially through the middle of the day when UV levels are highest.

 Snow blindness (photokeratitis) is sun damage to the cornea of the eye.
 It is a real risk at the snow.
 The condition is usually temporary and may last only a few days, but it can be very painful.

 - Always wear wrap-around sunglasses or goggles.
 Aim for a snug fit, so that UV can't get through the top or sides of your eyewear.

 - Choose eyewear that meets Australian Standard AS/NZS 1067.
-This means the lenses will block 95 per cent of UV radiation.
+Choose category 2 or higher, or an eye protection factor (EPF) of 9 or 10.
+This means the lenses will block 95% of UV radiation.

 - Sunglasses and goggles can be fitted with prescription lenses.
 See your optometrist for more information.